 Signs should be located so pedestrians can easily see them.
-Elevated signs are less likely to be illuminated by Fill Cut-off (FCO) luminaires.
+Elevated signs are less likely to be illuminated by Full Cut-off (FCO) luminaires.
 Pathway and information signs should be located less than one metre above the grade of the path so that they may be found and read by pedestrians with flashlights after dark.
 All bollards should be marked with retro-reflective material so they may be visible to pedestrians after Dark Time.
-Signs at a higher level may be missed is flashlights are aimed at the ground.
+Signs mounted at a higher elevation may be missed as flashlights are aimed at the ground.
 Roadway signs should be mounted in accordance with standard roadway practice.

-4.6 Signage Туре Light Illumination Level (lux) Height Curfew 4.6.1 Building Retro-reflective N/A N/A 1-2 m N/A 4.6.2 Navigation Retro-reflective N/A N/A <1 m N/A 4.6.3 Information Retro-reflective N/A N/A 1-2 m N/A
+4.6 Signage Туре Light Illumination (lux) Height Curfew 4.6.1 Building Reflective, Light colour Amber/Red LED <1 lux 1-2 m Yes 4.6.2 Navigation Reflective, Light colour Amber/Red LED <1 lux <1 m N/A 4.6.3 Information Retro-reflective Light colour Amber/Red LED <1 lux 1-2 m Yes